Paxton still has knee issue; Gregorius to start 20-day clock

 Paxton threw 42 of 55 pitches for strikes.

-“I executed pretty well,” Paxton said.
-“I was able to get my fastball inside.”
+“Tomorrow’s a big day, because the stuff and the execution, all the things we wanted to see today, I think we saw.
+So now how does he bounce back?”
+Yankees manager Aaron Boone said.
+“I’m hoping tomorrow that he comes in and feels strong and we can start to move forward.”

-The 30-year-old left-hander, 3-2 with a 3.11 ERA in seven starts, is among three Yankees starting pitchers on the injured list, joined by ace Luis Severino (right shoulder inflammation) and CC Sabathia (right knee inflammation).
+The 30-year-old left-hander, 3-2 with a 3.11 ERA in seven starts, is among five Yankees starting pitchers on the injured list, joined by ace Luis Severino (right shoulder inflammation), CC Sabathia (right knee inflammation), Jonathan Loaisiga (right shoulder strain) and Jordan Montgomery (Tommy John surgery).

 “My timing is not there yet,” Gregorius said of his hitting.
 “But defensively I’m good.
 Arm and everything feels good.”